 I will respond to student email daily.
 During many days during the week, I will be in my physical office space in University Hall and thus may also be reached by phone or in person (see contact information above).
-Please email me if you have a particular time that you would like to speak with me or come to my office.
+Please email me to see if you have a particular time that you would like to speak with me or come to my office (if outside of my office hours times listed).